SuperMarcus/MarcusPiController/README.md

 Web Console for Raspberry Pi
 ============================

 A simple web console for Raspberry Pi based on PHP and Javascript.
 LGPL licensed (The GNU Lesser General Public License, version 3.0 or any late versions).
+Theme by [HTML5Up](http://html5up.net)

 Prepare
 -------